-Inspired by my son’s week at nature camp last week, I decided to copy an activity he did and make some more dirt dough.
-This DIY Dirt Dough Uncooked Playdough is a bit different than I’ve seen on the Internet as this one includes used coffee grounds.
+Inspired by my son’s week at nature camp, I decided to copy an activity he did and make some more of it.
+This DIY Dirt Dough Uncooked Playdough is a bit different than I’ve seen on the Internet, as this one includes used coffee grounds (aka …the dirt).

-This dirt dough is such a great idea to “stick” your fingers in, and it smells good too.
-You can add flavored coffee grounds for an even better smelling mixture.
+This dirt dough is such a great idea to “stick” your fingers in, and it smells good too – that is, if you like the smell of coffee.
+You can even add flavored coffee grounds for an extra smelling mixture.

 Brody’s week at the Bob Jones Nature Center was a bit pricey, but I’m glad they gave us their recipe for this dirt dough playdough.
-Besides this dirt dough he made, the recipe, and a t-shirt he got to spend time in nature, which is the best part of all.
-He had a great time, and I do recommend you at least looking into it if you live close enough.
+Besides this dirt dough he made, the recipe, and a t-shirt, he got to spend time in nature, which is the best part of all.
+He had a great time, and I recommend you look into it if you live close.
 Bob Jones Nature Center is a beautiful place to roam.
-You can go out there for free, and there are also nice places for photo ops out there.
+You can go out there for free, and there are also lovely places for photo ops out there.

 How to Make Uncooked Playdough

 - 3 cups wheat flour

 - 1 cup of cold water

 - Two teaspoons vegetable oil